Unsold Auction Property

 Sometimes the course of a property auction is dictated by who is in attendance and the kinds of properties they are likely to buy.

 At certain property auctions in the UK, many of the buyers may be looking for a house which they can move into with little or no renovation work to the property.
-If a particular property is in particularly bad condition, such as with a run-down house for sale or even, in some cases, a completely abandoned house, then the property may remain completely unsold at auction.
+If the house is in particularly bad condition, such as with a run-down house for sale or even, in some cases, a completely abandoned house, then the property may remain completely unsold at auction.

 This has happened on a number of occasions with completely derelict properties or, in some cases, if it is a very unusual property for sale.